paralevel/secret-actions-for-shortcuts/README.md

 <br>

 > [!CAUTION]
-> It’s unknown whether they’re in an experimental state or not
+> It’s unknown whether the actions are in an experimental state or not

 <br>